-the house was beautiful. through the trees and the railings, beyond the shrubs and plants in the garden, i could see intricate white plaster work on grey. pillars, walls, portico… i couldn’t get a look at the entire house, but whatever was visible had such an air of a gracious time, also it was so very pretty. i’d never seen something like it, the white work was fine and intricate, elegant on the grey background. looked like someone took great care of the place. and it was nothing like the glass and concrete, only straight lines allowed, homes that one sees everywhere. a look that over the years has grown palling, unimaginative. i took a shot, even though not much of the actual house could be seen. must show it to my daughter i thought.
+the house was beautiful. through the trees and the railings, beyond the shrubs and plants in the garden, i could see intricate white plaster work on grey. pillars, walls, portico… i couldn’t get a look at the entire house, but whatever was visible had such an air of a gracious time. it was so very pretty.
+I can definitely tell that the property has been well looked after.
+The homeowners must have a particular love for gardening, as it was just spectacular.
+I wouldn’t be surprised if they had a mini barn placed somewhere so they would have easy access to their tools, as well as using it to store all of their other equipment.
+They must do because the garden is very well kept; it must’ve been hiding out of my sight.
+I just had no words for what I saw, I’d never seen anything like it, the white work was fine and intricate, elegant on the grey background. looked like someone took great care of the place. and it was nothing like the glass and concrete, only straight lines allowed, homes that one sees everywhere. a look that over the years has grown palling, unimaginative. i took a shot, even though not much of the actual house could be seen. must show it to my daughter i thought.

 i walked up to the gate. a stately gate post in white with a brass plaque; i peered and read the letters on it, the sun was high, a shadow fell across the shiny surface. eden hall. sounded grand, even if a bit out of place here in the heart of singapore in 2017. “eden hall,” i said in a propah tone and looked at aj. he was most worried that a guard would suddenly pop out of the guard house and we’d get straight into trouble.